 The CEQ NEPA regulations (40 C.F.R.
-Parts 1500-1508) provide the basis for evaluating project impacts (as described in Section 3.1.5.4, Methods for Evaluating Impacts).
+Parts 1500-1508) provide the basis for evaluating project impacts (as described in Section 3.1.5.4).
 As described in Section 1508.27 of these regulations, the criteria of context and intensity are considered together when determining the severity of the change introduced by the project.